 Isn’t it amazing how foods can bring back such fond memories?
 This country fried chicken is another childhood reminder of those summer days in Elberton, GA, (just like this old fashioned lemonade).
 Food was always bigger and better in Elberton, which is why I couldn’t wait for summer time just so we could go visit.
 My siblings and I even made up a song about country fried chicken and big ol butter biscuits that we’d sing on our way there lol.
 We really like food in my family : )

 Country fried chicken was a staple at every Sunday dinner.
-It’s such a pretty thing to look at with all of it’s hot, crunchy golden goodness.
+It’s such a pretty thing to look at with all of its hot, crunchy golden goodness.
 It was one of my favorite foods when I was little.
-Now that I’m older I make country fried chicken about once a year.
-I’m not to big on fried foods, but when I do make it, I make sure I enjoy it thoroughly!
+Now that I’m older I make country-fried chicken about once a year.
+I’m not too big on fried foods, but when I do make it, I make sure I enjoy it thoroughly!
 I close my eyes with that first bite and think about sitting on that old tire swing back in the deep south.
 Everything in life was easy, simple and good back then.
 Ahhhhh nostalgia!

 - 5 lb chicken, cut up